 2. Develop writing skills

 It is also very important because we consume information mainly through text.
-This skill requires experience and years of practices.
-Some people may naturally acquired it while many do not.
+This skill requires experience and years of practice.
+Some people may naturally acquire it while many do not.

 “If it doesn’t sell, it isn’t creative.”
 David Ogilvy